symbol/symbol-docs/source/guidelines/suggesting-changes.rst

 Suggesting documentation changes
 ################################

-The |sitename| is an open source project and we love to receive contributions from our community—you!
+|sitename| is an open source project and we love to receive contributions from our community: you!
 There are many ways to contribute, from writing guides, improving the documentation, submitting errors and requests or writing new pieces of documentation which can be incorporated into the docs itself.